 Biotrauma occurs when aforementioned traumas fill the alveoli with cytokines, proteins, white blood cells, and neutrophils.
 These bio-elements cause further damage to the alveolar-capillary membrane by allowing bacteria into the bloodstream.
 This leads to an even more severe systemic inflammatory response as a result.

-Neonatal retinopathy is associated with exposure to high FiO2.
-Premature neonates are at particular risk of retinopathy.
+Neonatal retinopathy is also associated with exposure of the neonate to high FiO2.

 Hypotension and decreased cardiac output may occur when increased intra-thoracic pressure from positive pressure ventilation and PEEP use decreases venous blood returning to the right atrium.

-Increased pulmonary vascular resistance also may result as a response to the reduced cardiac output caused by PPV and the use of PEEP.
+Increased pulmonary vascular resistance also may result from the reduced cardiac output caused by PPV and the use of PEEP.
 The use of PEEP increases pressure applied to the alveoli and may compress pulmonary vasculature.

 Neurological & Neuromuscular Hazards